-Below are abstracts of the selected 2018-2019 industrial research projects in partnership with mentor companies.
+Below are the abstracts of the selected 2018-2019 Pooled Research Projects-a partnership between faculty and mentor companies.

 Beyond Silicone Elastomer - Ahyeon Koh